alinke/pixel-weather-console/README.md

-pixel-weather-console
+pixel-console version
 =====================

 A PIXEL console application example.
 Console meaning java command line based where no GUI is required.
 This is useful for automating tasks on a dedicated computer like a Raspberry Pi for example.

-This particular piece of code checks the weather conditions and then displays a corresponding weather animation on PIXEL.
+*** PIXEL: Console Version ***

 Usage:
+pixel <options>

+Valid options are:
+GIF MODE

+--gif=your_filename.gif  Send this gif to PIXEL --write  Puts PIXEL into write mode, default is streaming mode --superpixel  change LED matrix to SUPER PIXEL 64x64 --16x32  change LED matrix to Adafruit's 16x32 LED matrix Ex. java -jar -Dioio.SerialPorts=COM14 pixel.jar --gif=tree.gif Ex. java -jar -Dioio.SerialPorts=COM14 pixel.jar --gif=tree.gif --superpixel --w rite

+WEATHER MODE
+--zip=your_zip_code Non-US users should use woeid --woeid=your_woeid_code A numeric number that Yahoo uses to designate your location
+--forecast Displays tomorrow's weather conditions, defaults to current weather conditions if not specified
+Ex. java -jar -Dioio.SerialPorts=COM14 pixel.jar --zip=95050
-java -jar pixelweather.jar --zip=<your zip code>
+Ex. java -jar -Dioio.SerialPorts=COM14 pixel.jar --zip=95050 --write
---woeid can also be used in place of zip code

-Use this command if PIXEL is not found to force the port detection
+Omitting -Dioio.SerialPorts=<Port of PIXEL> may still work but will take longer for your computer to scan all ports to find PIXEL

-java -jar -Dioio.SerialPorts=<port of PIXEL> pixelweather.jar --zip=<your zip code>
+<Port of PIXEL> examples:

-Here are examples of the PIXEL port convetions:

 Windows: COM40
-Mac: tty.usbmodem41
+Mac: tty.usbmodem1412
 Linux/Raspberry Pi: IOIO0

-See https://github.com/ytai/ioio/wiki/Using-IOIO-With-a-PC for further documentation on ports and note there is a driver that must be installed for Raspberry Pi and LINUX.
+See http://ledpixelart.com/raspberry-pi/ for Rasp Pi setup instructions Type q to quite this program